KiwiFlavoredApollo/cobblemon-trainer-battle/docs/npctrainers.md

 ### Static Trainers

 Static Trainers are special kind of Trainers.
-They are persistent and can only be removed with `/kill` command while looking at the Static Trainer Entity.
+Static Trainers can only be removed with `/kill` command.
+Static Trainers are persistent by default but those spawned with `/summon` command need to have `PersistenceRequired` set explicitly.

 ```
-/summon cobblemontrainerbattle:static_trainer ~ ~ ~ {Trainer:"radicalred/leader_brock"}
+/summon cobblemontrainerbattle:trainer ~ ~ ~ {Trainer:"radicalred/leader_brock",Texture:"minecraft:textures/entity/player/slim/steve.png", PersistenceRequired:1b}
 ```
 ```
 /kill <uuid>